freekode/tp2intervals/README.md

 * Copy whole training plan and workout library from TrainingPeaks

 ### TrainerRoad features
+* Sync planned workouts in calendar between TrainerRoad, TrainingPeaks and Intervals
 * Copy workouts from TrainerRoad library to Intervals
 * Create training plan or workout folder on Intervals from planned workouts on TrainerRoad